Pinterest Marketing: Your Ultimate Creative Guide

 With 72% of Pinners saying they feel inspired to make a purchase off the platform even when they aren’t actively shopping, the potential to convert customers and increase your ROI with Pinterest marketing couldn’t be more apparent.
 Pinterest is a platform that helps users decide what they want to purchase, so your brand must be part of that conversation.
 And as the platform has its own diverse, platform-loyal demographic of users, Pinterest can be an effective new tool to target consumers that are becoming increasingly harder to reach.

-Pinterest Marketing Ad Placements and Specs
+Pinterest Ad Specs and Placements Types

 Throughout the COVID-19 pandemic, Pinterest swelled to over 450 million global monthly active users—a 37% increase year over year.
 While the platform has traditionally been a female-dominated one–70% of Pinterest users are women–this recent growth can largely be attributed to men, as well as Millennials and Gen Z. 1 in 2 younger users are now found on the platform.

-As Pinterest grows, so do its suite of ad placements.
+As Pinterest grows, so does its suite of ad placements.
 The platform has expanded beyond static images to include Video placements.
 If you want your brand to pop today, you must lean into Video Pins.

 Video Pins and Ads

 This paid or organic ad placement is perfect for brands to tell an unabridged story about their product, inspiring awareness, consideration, and conversion.
-Video Pins are short, so make sure to pinpoint a single idea in concepting, and grab attention with a dynamic hook.
+Pinterest Video Pins are short, so make sure to pinpoint a single idea in concepting, and grab attention with a dynamic hook.
 Videos play in-feed without audio by default, but if a user taps on your Pin, it will expand into a larger player with audio.
 This ad placement is compatible with both desktop and mobile.

 - Aspect ratio: 1:1 or vertical (2:3, 4:5, or 9:16) recommended